 It is often a good idea to start by following the diet recommendations I gave for obese pets in general when pets with these genetic causes are overweight (when their serum triglyceride >500 mg/dL or their cholesterol >750 mg/dL, your veterinarian may resort to lipid-lowering medications as well).

 Most veterinarians will try to get your pet’s fasting triglyceride level below 400 mg/dL.
 Without treatment, persistently high cholesterol/triglyceride (hyperlipidemia) can lead to pancreatitis, diabetes mellitus, and, perhaps, contribute to kidney injury.

-Soft coated wheaten terriers suffer from a number of chronic maladies that affect their kidneys and intestines (but the problem has also been seen in Bernese Mountain Dogs and Labrador and Golden Retrievers). (ref)
+Soft coated wheaten terriers suffer from a number of chronic maladies that affect their kidneys and intestines (but the problem has also been seen in Bernese Mountain Dogs and Labrador and Golden Retrievers). (read here)

 Female dogs appear more at risk than males.
 This problem can seriously affect one or the other organ – or both.
 When the dog’s kidneys are affected, the condition is called protein-loosing nephropathy (PLN).
 The symptom the various forms this disease can take include weight loss, diarrhea, vomiting, weakness, decreased appetite, edema, allergic skin disease and increased drinking and urination.

-When kidney PLN signs predominate, dogs often have low blood albumin levels, low globulin levels and higher than normal cholesterol levels.
+When kidney PLN signs predominate, dogs often have a low blood albumin level, a low globulin level and higher than normal cholesterol level.
 In serious cases, their BUN and Creatinine levels are high (= kidney failure = azotemia).

 Cats and dogs of all breeds can have kidney damage similar to what occurs in those Wheatens.
 These cases are called nephritic syndrome.
 They are often triggered by long term inflammatory, autoimmune or infectious diseases that can affect any part of their body.
 Cancer can also be the underlying cause.